pwnjack/materializer/README.md

 This will open up your favorite browser on the project's index page, and while you work on the code it will refresh  the page in real-time to reflect your code's changes (css, js, jade).

-To work smoothly Sparkle let you build you project using some preprocessors:
+To work smoothly Materializer let you build you project using some preprocessors:

 - Jade for HTML
 - Sass for CSS

-Sparkle have more nice features:
+Materializer have more nice features:

 - Images web-optimization
 - CSS autoprefixer